Research Director; Executive Director, Hoffmann Centre for Sustainable Resource Economy

 Bernice Lee is executive director of the Hoffmann Centre for Sustainable Resource Economy at Chatham House.

-She was director of climate change and resource security initiatives at the World Economic Forum (2014-2016) and research director for Energy, Environment and Resources at Chatham House (2007-13).
+Previously she was director of climate change and resource security initiatives at the World Economic Forum from 2014 to 2016 and research director for Energy, Environment and Resources at Chatham House from 2007 to 2013.

 She was team leader for the EU–China Interdependencies on Energy and Climate Security Project and held positions at the International Centre for Trade and Sustainable Development in Geneva; the Aga Khan Foundation (UK); the Strategic Planning Unit of the UN Secretary-General’s office in New York; and the Rockefeller Foundation.

-In 2011, she was awarded an OBE for services to UK-China climate change cooperation in the Queen’s New Years Honours List.
+In 2011, she was awarded an OBE for services to UK–China climate change cooperation.

 |2016 - present||Executive Director, Hoffmann Centre for Sustainable Resource Economy, Chatham House|